-The majority of teachers were women and, while this is probably still the case today, women were expected to quit working once they married.
+The majority of teachers were women.
+While this is probably still the case today, women were expected to quit working once they married.
 In some districts, teachers had to abide by curfews and rules about who they could and, more importantly, could not associate.
-There were other rules as well.
-There were dress codes, and teachers had to clean their classrooms according to a set schedule; there were no custodial staffs.
+There were other rules as well, including dress codes.
+School did not have custodial staffs, and teachers cleaned their classrooms according to a set schedule.

 The number of hours a student must attend class to receive credit was established in 1905.
 The system is still in use today.
 Then it was called “seat time”.

-A few years later, the first junior high school opens.
-It is intended to increase graduation rates by better preparing students for high school.
+A few years later, the first junior high school opened.
+It was intended to increase graduation rates by better preparing students for high school.

 The forerunner of the standard test was established in 1918.
-It was created as a way to determine intelligence among U.S. Army soldiers enlisting for World War One.
+It was created as a way to determine intelligence among U.S. Army soldiers enlisting for World War I.

 Could You Pass the Test?